bytecodealliance/wasm-micro-runtime/README.md

 - WASM application programming API (code available, but compilation is depending on the app manager component)
 - Dynamic WASM application management (Not available in github yet.
 It will be released soon)

+Why should we create WASM runtime out of browser? there are a few points which might be meaningful:
+1. WASM is already the LLVM official backend target.
+That means WASM can run any programming languages which can be compiled to LLVM IR.
+It is a huge advantage comparing to those language bound runtimes like JS, Lua.
+2. WASM is an open standard and the growing trend is so fast as it is supported by the whole web ecosystem
+3. WASM is designed to be very friendly for compiling to native binary and gaining the native speed.
+4. Potentially change the development practices.
+Imaging we can do both the WASM application development and validation in a browser, then just download the wasm binary code into the target device.
+5. WASM can work without garbage collection.
+It can be designed to support execution determinics for the time sensitive requirement.

 Features
 =========================